jain-lakshay/ordercluster/README.md

 - Clusters orders using DBSCAN algorithm based on:
   - Geographical coordinates (latitude/longitude)
   - Address locality analysis using NLP
+  - clustering of orders based on there product description
 - Interactive web interface
 - Visualization of clusters on a map
 - Detailed cluster information display